In It Together as Students Return to Campus

 Trinity first assembled the COVID Care Team over the summer to meet the various needs of students, faculty, and staff amidst the pandemic.
 And this interdisciplinary team has continued to work diligently each day to make sure the health of Trinity’s community members is continuously ensured.

 Members of this team include professors and staff from Athletics, Event Services, Counseling Services, Student Life, and more.
-Each member plays a carefully crafted role on the team in addition to their other jobs and responsibilities at Trinity.
+Each member plays a carefully crafted role on the team in addition to their other positions and responsibilities at Trinity.

 Stephanie Griswold, Psy.D., Psychology Instructor and Director of Trinity’s Counseling Center, has served on the COVID Care Team in several capacities.
 “One of my main roles currently is hiring another medical professional to join our COVID Care Team,” she said.
 “I’ve also spent a lot of time thinking through how best to organize our team and data flow, in addition to communicating all the important things to our campus community.”